You’ve just gotten your new tattoo. There are some simple things you can do to avoid ruining your tattoo.

 Avoid touching your tattoo

 A new tattoo is an open wound and hands are dirty.
-No matter how well intentioned you should watch you or your friends touching it, even if you think they are clean it is better to not risk it.
-Also be very careful of pets licking it.
-Any of these things can infect your new tattoo.
+No matter how well-intentioned you should watch you or your friends touching it, even if you think they are clean it is better to not risk it.
+Also, be very careful of pets licking it.
+Any of these things can infect your new tattoo. if you need to use a numbing cream to soothe the itchiness in the beginning.

 Picking at Scabs

-After a few days your tattoo will start to scab.
+After a few days, your tattoo will start to scab.
 The scabs will be the same color as the ink used.
-If you pick at it you risk infection, pulling the ink off and permanent scaring.
+If you pick at it you risk infection, pulling the ink off, and permanent scarring.
 Just push through any itchiness and discomfort and the scabs will heal naturally.

 Once you remove the bandage you should very gently wash your new tattoo with soap and water.
 It is recommended that you do wash it regularly but watch that you don’t go overboard.
 Be careful to not be in the shower for too long and only pat it dry – no rubbing!
 Over-washing will irritate the tattoo and harm the healing process.